Synchronization of endogenous business cycles

-where we have used the fact that the deviations $\boldsymbol \xi_t$ are small, to Taylor-expand the function $F$ to first order.
-This formulation suggests that the evolution of deviations of any single node is given by the Jacobian of the dynamics corresponding to that node, plus a term of interaction with other nodes.
-Extrapolating from this example, it is easy to see that the evolution of the whole vector $\boldsymbol \xi_t$ is generally given by
+where we have used the fact that the deviations $\boldsymbol \xi_t$ are small to Taylor-expand the function $F$ to first order.
+This formulation suggests that the evolution of deviations of any single agent is given by the Jacobian of the dynamics corresponding to that agent, plus a term of interaction with other agents.
+Extrapolating from this example, it is possible to see that the evolution of the whole vector $\boldsymbol \xi_t$ is generically given by